Barabajagal (song): Legacy

 In 1970 a Czech version of the song was issued, as the B-side to "Motejl Modrejl (Mellow Yellow)", by Czech singer and actor Václav Neckář on the Supraphon label.

 The song was covered in 1991 by "The Love-in" on Scream Records, UK.
 (Scream Records, or possibly "From A Whisper to a Scream", were an early 90s UK hip-hop label.)

-The song was featured on the 2009 "Ronnie Chase" episode (Season 5, Episode 15) of the US television show Nip/Tuck.

-In 2016, the song was featured in an international Heineken advertisement campaign starring Benicio del Toro.
+In 2016 the song was featured in an international Heineken advertisement campaign starring Benicio del Toro.